mpv-player/mpv/DOCS/interface-changes.rst

     - ipc: require that "request_id" fields are integers.
 Other types are still accepted for compatibility, but this will stop in the future.
 Also, if no request_id is provided, 0 will be assumed.
+    - mpv_command_node() and mp.command_native() now support named arguments
+      (see manpage).
+If you want to use them, use a new version of the manpage as reference, which lists the definitive names.
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs